coinbase/mesh-specifications/README.md

 ### Syncer
 The core of any integration is syncing blocks reliably.
-The [syncer](https://github.com/coinbase/rosetta-sdk-go/tree/master/syncer) serially processes blocks from a Node API implementation (automatically handling re-orgs) with user-defined handling logic and storage.
+The [syncer](https://github.com/coinbase/rosetta-sdk-go/tree/master/syncer) serially processes blocks from a Node API implementation (automatically handling re-orgs) with user-defined handling logic and pluggable storage.
 After a block is processed, store it to a DB or send a push notification...it's up to you!

 ### Parser